June 23-28, 2019

 Tuition covers all meals, room and board, materials and activities during the academy, including field trips, academic modules and evening entertainment.
 Transportation between St. Louis Lambert International Airport, Amtrak’s St. Louis station and SLU’s campus at the beginning and end of the academy is included for out-of-state students.

 Full and partial scholarships to be used toward the Summer Academy tuition are available based on financial need and merit.
 Submit the scholarship application by March 31 in order to be considered.

 Scholarship applicants must complete all camp registration requirements plus the online scholarship application.
 The application will ask you to answer the following questions:

-Click here to apply for the Engineering Summer Academy.
+Click here to apply for a scholarship for the 2019 Engineering Summer Academy.